tusharad/Reddit-Clone-Haskell/README.md

-Certainly!
-Here's a README template for the Scotty-Crud GitHub repository based on the provided context:

----

 # Scotty-Crud

 Scotty-Crud is a web-based blogging application designed to facilitate hands-on learning with the Scotty Web-Framework.
 This application allows users to experience the simplicity and power of Scotty alongside other technologies like Blaze-html for templating and PostgreSQL for database management.
-Whether you're new to Haskell web frameworks or looking to sharpen your skills, Scotty-Crud offers a practical approach to understanding web application development with Scotty.

 ## Technologies Used